Last Updated on June 1, 2022

-Today, we’re going to be answering the question: do tater tots have gluten?
-And taking a look at the best gluten free tater tot brands.
 When you first receive your diagnosis, it may not even cross your mind to check the ingredients of foods such as tater tots – but gluten can sneak its way into almost anywhere!
 But do tater tots have gluten?
 Can you make your own tater tots at home?
-Let’s take a closer look.
+Let’s find out!

 What Are Tater Tots?